Connect with others who understand.

 Yes, itching is a key symptom for diagnosing Prurigo Nodularis (PN).
 The condition is characterized by intensely itchy skin, which leads to the formation of nodules or lesions due to the itch-scratch-itch cycle.
 This chronic pruritus (itchiness) is a significant factor that dermatologists look for when diagnosing PN.

-This AI-generated response comes from MyPrurigoTeam and other selected sources.
-It is not a substitute for medical advice.
+AI-generated responses are not a substitute for medical advice.
+These services are not intended to diagnose, treat, or cure any condition or disease.
 Always ask your doctor about specific health concerns.

 How Is Prurigo Nodularis Diagnosed? | MyPrurigoTeam